Introduction to Traceability

 Traceability Reporting

-As you can see from the report, we can quickly identify that Kyla Olsen has been shipped a product manufactured using the 23432DP lot number of coconut oil.
-In the case of a material defect with the oil, this means you can analyze the impact and begin recalls immediately without taking weeks to comb through your records.
+As you can see from the report, we can quickly identify that the order VP28RG has been shipped a product manufactured using the 23432DP lot number of Glass Bottles.
+In the case of a material defect with the bottle, this means you can analyze the impact and begin recalls immediately without taking weeks to comb through your records.

 Have some questions?